-According to IDG's 2021 Digital Business survey, the lion's share of companies (91%) are heavily immersed in the planning and execution stages of digital business or have fully transitioned to make the change.
-While companies were well underway with this transition, a significant number were pressed say that the global pandemic forced their organization to begin a digital-first strategy into action by the global pandemic: Sixty-one percent of companies responding to the survey said they were forced to implement a digital-first strategy due to business challenges brought on by COVID-19, and 42% found themselves in catch-up mode, trying their hand at a digital-first strategy to stay at pace with their competitors.
+According to Foundry's 2021 Digital Business survey, the lion's share of companies (91%) are heavily immersed in the planning and execution stages of digital business or have fully transitioned to make the change.
+While companies were well underway with this transition, a significant number were pressed into action by the global pandemic: Sixty-one percent of companies responding to the survey said they were forced to implement a digital-first strategy due to business challenges brought on by COVID-19, and 42% found themselves in catch-up mode, trying their hand at a digital-first strategy to stay at pace with their competitors.